Don't miss any news: subscribe to our newsletter and stay up to date.

 Project end: 31.
 März 2026

-Runtime: 30 months / ongoing
+Runtime: 30 months / finished

 Funding amount: € 247.549,00